balinaanna/data-analytics-portfolio/auto-sales-and-services/README.md

 ![IBM Cognos Analytics](https://img.shields.io/badge/IBM_Cognos-052FAD?logo=ibm&logoColor=white)

 Built an interactive Cognos Analytics dashboard to analyze performance metrics for a regional car dealership group.
-The project visualizes sales and service data to support data-driven decision-making through KPI tracking, comparative charts, and trend analysis.

 This lab was part of the IBM Data Analyst Professional Certificate, focused on developing hands-on skills in data visualization and business intelligence using IBM Cognos Analytics.
 The scenario simulated the role of a Regional Manager responsible for monitoring sales and service performance across multiple dealerships.